WebFiori/docs/introduction.md

 WebFiori equips developers with a suite of built-in commands designed to expedite the development process.
 These commands can streamline common tasks, saving valuable time and effort.

-Furthermore, WebFiori empowers developers to create custom commands tailored to their specific project needs.
+Furthermore, WebFiori allows for custom commands creation which are tailored to specific project needs.
 These custom commands seamlessly integrate into the framework, allowing for efficient execution and enhanced development workflows.

 By leveraging both pre-built and custom commands, developers using WebFiori can significantly accelerate development cycles, fostering increased productivity and project efficiency.